enactjs/docs/pages/docs/tutorials/tutorial-hello-enact/kind/index.md

 ## Stateless Functional Components

 Both the power and utility of SFCs lies in their simplicity.
-They are simply functions that accept properties and return an element.
+They are merely functions that accept properties and return an element.
 That makes them [easy to understand](#understanding-an-sfc), very [testable](#testing-sfcs) and easier to [optimize for rendering](#pure-functions).